CaptainStabs/Parler_Data/README.md

 68k Parler Geotags.txt is the raw extraction.

 # Scripts
-I learned *after* writing all these scripts that someone else had already done it, but better
+I learned *after* writing all these scripts that someone else had already done it, and done it better

 geo2.py - Extracts coordinates from all the metadata